waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Unverified Assumptions & Hypotheses
 - **Mom's Healing:** Can Mom heal my Pokémon?
 - **Cherrygrove Mart:** Is the Poké Mart still inaccessible?
-- **Route 29 Path:** Is the only way forward east through the shifting maze, or has another path (like the one behind the CUT_TREE) become available?
+- **Shifting Route 29:** Is the only way forward east through the shifting maze, or has another path (like the one behind the CUT_TREE) become available?
+What triggers the shifts?
+Is it every step, or after a certain number of steps?
+Are there any 'safe' tiles that never change?

 ## Completed Objectives & Past Events
 - **Youngster Block:** The Youngster at (27, 16) on Route 29 was a temporary obstacle that moved after the Mr. Pokémon quest was initiated.

-- **Trust Agents:** I must trust my agents' calculations over my own intuition, especially when they suggest a counter-intuitive path.